Using Server Actions in NextJS

 Introduction

-NextJS Server Actions is a powerful feature that allows you to perform data mutations directly on the server without needing to manually create API Routes, with key benefits including:
+NextJS Server Actions is a powerful feature that allows you to perform data mutations directly on the server without having to create API Routes manually.

-- Tight Integration with Forms: Works seamlessly with the HTML form
+Tight integration with Form: Works smoothly with the

-- Security: Automatically protects against CSRF attacks and keeps sensitive processing logic on the server.
+Security: Automatically protects against CSRF attacks and keeps sensitive processing logic on the server side.

-- Simplified Code: Reduces boilerplate code when connecting Client and Server.
+Code simplification: Reduces boilerplate code when connecting between Client and Server.

 Detail

-First, let's create the app/todo/schema.ts file to define the types and validate data using Zod.
+First, create the file app/todo/schema.ts to define types and validate data using zod

 import {z} from 'zod'